ardeshir/docs/AWS_RedShift_Azure_Storage_Blob.md

-# AWS RedShift UNLOAD to Azure Storage Blob
+# AWS Redshift UNLOAD to Azure Storage Blob

-Unloading data from AWS RedShift to Azure Blob Storage without using VPC peering, you can follow these steps.
+Unloading data from AWS Redshift to Azure Blob Storage without using VPC peering, you can follow these steps.
 We'll use AWS services such as AWS Lambda and AWS Glue to automate the process and ensure the data remains in sync.

 #### Step 1: Configure Azure Storage Account